mcfletch/2daypython/lists.rst

     (2, -1)

-:doc:`listindexing` shows you how to work with the items inside a list.
+:doc:`listindexing` shows you how to work with the items inside a list (or tuple).